EpiCoronaHack/Hackathon2020/README.md

 ## Instructions

+  1. Choose one team member to fork this repository.
+  2. Add all other team members as collaborators, and clone the new fork.
+  3. Make a new subdirectory within the chosen theme directory to be your working directory.
+  4. Once completed, submit a pull request to this original repository.

 ## Collaborative computing

 We have a dedicated JupyterHub for EpiCoronaHack!
 It's deployed on Compute Canada, thanks to Jim Colliander and Ian Allison.
 See https://epicoronahack.syzygy.ca/.
 For more information about collaborative computing, see https://intro.syzygy.ca.